Understanding Your GACE® Scores

 Putting Your Scores in Perspective

-- the number of scored questions in each subarea and objective
+- Number of scored questions in each subarea (if applicable)

 Please note that for assessments composed of more than one test, you must pass all tests for that assessment to meet the certification requirements.
 Once you pass one test within an assessment composed of more than one test, you will not have to retake that part of the assessment again.